 With a childhood cancer diagnosis comes a lot of fear and uncertainty, for both the parents and the children.

 However, we know, and the evidence is building, that it’s safe and beneficial for children with cancer to be physically active, this includes practicing yoga.
 In clinical settings, yoga is often under the umbrella of mild physical activity.

-From a yoga therapy lens, we have a unique opportunity to have a positive impact on children undergoing such a burden from a physical and emotional wellbeing perspective.
+From a yoga therapy lens, we have a unique opportunity to have a positive impact on children undergoing such a burden from a physical and emotional well-being perspective.

-Though the current research is limited, it does suggest that yoga can be an important additional complementary therapy and a great choice for kids who may be at risk, or feeling too unwell, for more vigorous forms of physical activity.
+Though the current research is limited, it does suggest that yoga can be an important additional complementary therapy and a great choice for kids who may be at risk, or feel too unwell, for more vigorous forms of physical activity.